SPARLING: Learning Latent Representations with Extremely Sparse Activations: Preliminaries

 \section{Preliminaries}

-We are interested in settings where the activations are latent variables corresponding to semantically meaningful concepts in the prediction problem.
+We are interested in settings where intermediate activations represent latent variables corresponding to semantically meaningful concepts in the problem.
 To this end, we consider the case where the \emph{ground truth} is represented as a function $f^* : X \to Y$ composed $f^*=h^*\circ g^*$ of two functions $g^* : X \to M$ and $h^* : M \to Y$.
-Our goal is to learn models $\hat g$ and $\hat h$ that model $g^*$ and $h^*$ well using only end-to-end data, i.e., enforcing only that their composition $\hat f = \hat h \circ \hat g$ models $f^*$ well.

-We assume that elements of $X$ are tensors $\mathbb R^{d_1 \times \ldots \times d_k \times C}$, and $Y$ is an arbitrary label space.
-We typically think of the $C$ dimension as a channel dimension and $d_1 \ldots d_k$ as spatial dimensions (e.g., 2D images).
 We call the latent space $M$ the \emph{motif} space.

-We assume it shares spatial dimensions with $X$, but may have a different number of channels.
-Importantly, we do not assume that $M$ is known---we may have little or no labeled data on which components of $M$ are active.
+We consider the task of training $\hat g$ and $\hat h$ to accurately model $g^*$ and $h^*$ using only end-to-end data $\mathcal D = \{(x, f^*(x)) : x \sim \mathcal D_X\}$ (i.e., enforcing only that their composition $\hat f = \hat h \circ \hat g$ accurately models $f^*$)\footnote{We do not consider noise for the purposes of this paper.
+The result could be modified to handle IID Bernoulli noise in the error function by replacing the end-to-end error with end-to-end error minus irreducible error in the theorem statement.}.
+Importantly, we assume no access to data on $M$ (in particular, which components of $M$ are active for any particular input).
+Our goal is to establish the conditions under which this task is possible and to present an algorithm to derive $\hat g$ and $\hat h$.
+Specifically, we focus on the case where $g^*$ and $\hat g$ exhibit the properties of locality and sparsity as described below.

+We assume that elements of $X\subseteq\mathbb R^{I \times [d]}$ and $M\subseteq\{0, 1\}^{I \times [n]}$ are tensors, where $[d]=\{1,...,d\}$, and where $I = [D_1] \times \ldots \times [D_l]$ is a set of spatial indices, $d$ is the number of input channels, and $n$ is the number of kinds of motif.
+In addition, $Y$ is a discrete label space. $M$ acts as a one-hot encoding for each motif, as depicted in Figure~\ref{fig:example}, with the last channel corresponding to which motif is which.
+In the formulation for our theorem, $M$ is assumed to be binary, but of course during training, $M$ can be treated as a real-valued tensor; an additional step should be added to discretize it to binary for the purposes of applying the theorem.

+As a running example, consider the \digitcircle{} task in Figure~\ref{fig:top-figure}, where the input $x\in X$ is a monochrome image and the label $y\in Y$ is a sequence of digits in that image from left to right.
+In this example, $I=D_1\times D_2$ is the height and width of the image, and $d=1$ for the monochrome channel.
+The motif embedding $m\in M$ has $n=10$ motif kinds, and encodes the occurrences of digits---specifically, $m[i,j,c]$ encodes whether digit $c$ occurs at position $(i,j)$.
+Then, $g^*$ predicts whether a digit occurs at each position in the input image, and $h^*$ extracts the digit sequence by reading off values of $c$ counterclockwise starting from the smallest digit).

+In our example, it is easy to see that $g^*$ satisfies the key properties of \emph{locality} (i.e., its prediction $m[i,j,c]$ depends on the input image $x$ in a window around $(i,j)$) and \emph{sparsity} (i.e., most of the motif values are $m[i,j,c]=0$).
+We describe these two properties in more detail below.

+\textbf{Locality} We define the set $\mathcal G$ of ``local'' motif models to capture convolutional models. \technique{} relies on locality to treat different parts of the input as independent, alongside the \assumptionpatchindependence{} assumption we introduce later.